Indigenous graduate students

 Grad life on campus

 Get connected and develop a community

 The University of Calgary offers a number of cultural, personal and academic supports.
-The Native Centre is a one-stop location that encourages and supports student success through a wide variety of services, facilities, volunteer opportunities, programs and events.
+The Writing Symbols Lodge is a one-stop location that encourages and supports student success through a wide variety of services, facilities, volunteer opportunities, programs and events.
 This includes peer tutoring, mentorship, career planning, Grad Pow-wow and cultural and personal advising.

-The Native Centre has a number of student facilities including a computer lab, Indigenous Students’ Council office, Red Lodge Student Lounge, study space, and a ceremonial room
+The Writing Symbols Lodge has a number of student facilities including a computer lab, Indigenous Students’ Council office, Red Lodge Student Lounge, study space, and a ceremonial room

-Visit the Native Centre for further information and a calendar of events.
+Visit the Writing Symbols Lodge for further information and a calendar of events.

 Other places to meet people and find events

 - SAGE UCalgary Events